tra38/Paranoia_Super_Mission_Generator/README.md

 Some mission briefings were "inspired" by [OpenAI's public text generator, released on February 14, 2019](https://blog.openai.com/better-language-models/) - after generating the text, I then edited them to be a bit more human-readable.

+Some rumors were "inspired" by [AI Dungeon](https://play.aidungeon.io) (which uses a more advanced version of OpenAI's text generator) - after generating the text, I then edited them to be a bit more human-readable.

 I also managed to get some PARANOIA missions from the following online sources:

 - [25 Futuristic City Adventure Seeds](https://readytorole.com/2019/02/20/25-futuristic-city-adventure-seeds/)